decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-09-27-carry-the-tail.md

 ## Synopsis

 In a “streamlined” Byzantine Fault Tolerant (BFT) consensus approach, pioneered by [HotStuff](https://api.semanticscholar.org/CorpusID:197644531), the consensus protocol has a simple and uniform structure: each *view* is a single quorum exchange between a leader and voters, and each such exchange carries a new leader proposal.
 Herein lies a vulnerability exposed in [BeeGees](https://api.semanticscholar.org/CorpusID:256274482): since a single quorum exchange does not suffice to achieve a consensus decision, leaders must rely on the next leader to drive a second exchange that commits the previous proposal.
-In a *tail-forking* attack, a malicious next leader might skip over the previous leader’s proposal.Repeated attacks by bad leaders may significantly degrade throughput.
+In a *tail-forking* attack, a malicious next leader might skip over the previous leader’s proposal.
+Repeated attacks by bad leaders may significantly degrade throughput.

 The solution presented in BeeGees is to force the next leader to **prove** that it extends the most recent quorum-certified proposal.
 This proof approach borrows from [PBFT](https://api.semanticscholar.org/CorpusID:221599614), and like it, requires either quadratic communication or computationally heavy SNARKs.

-Our recent work ["Carry the Tail in Consensus Protocols"](https://arxiv.org/abs/2508.12173) inroduces **Carry**, a lightweight, drop-in mechanism for streamlined protocols that defends against tail-forking.
+Our recent work ["Carry the Tail in Consensus Protocols"](https://arxiv.org/abs/2508.12173) introduces **Carry**, a lightweight, drop-in mechanism for streamlined protocols that defends against tail-forking.
 Notably, Carry incurs only linear communication overhead per view.
 Not only that, suppose a preceding leader's proposal was benignly sluggish and did not reach all replicas in time.
 An honest leader in Carry seizes the opportunity to help by *reinstating* the sluggish proposal, without requiring a quorum of votes to certify it.
 In BeeGees, even if `2F` honest replicas voted for the sluggish proposal, it will not commit.

 Carry is a generic mechanism.
 We demonstrate its application to HotStuff-2 to create **Carry-the-Tail (Ctail)**, a full consensus solution.